Cooking T Bone Steak in Oven: Perfect Every Time

 What side dishes go well with T-bone steak?

-A classic steak pairs beautifully with baked potatoes, steamed vegetables, or a fresh salad.
-Select sides that complement without overshadowing the steak’s flavor.
+A classic steak goes really well with baked potatoes, steamed veggies, or a fresh salad.
+Choose sides that bring out the taste of the steak but do not take over its flavor.

 Should I let my T-bone rest after cooking?